The Bankrate promise

-A pet loan is just like a personal loan, there is an application process to qualify.
-The lender will review your credit history and financial information to see if you qualify for a loan and decide on the loan terms if you do.
-If you qualify, the lender will propose terms including a spending limit and the interest rate that will be applied to your loan.
+A pet loan is a personal loan that can be used to cover pet expenses.
+Pet loans are offered by banks, credit unions and online lenders.
+Once you apply, the lender will review your credit history and financial information to determine whether you qualify for a loan.
+If you qualify, the lender will propose terms including a spending limit and the interest rate for the loan.

-If you’re seeking a pet loan for help with vet bills, know that these loans have a fixed term, meaning that you have to repay them within an agreed upon period of time.
-The other terms of the loan will vary, as pet loans differ by lender and financial situation.
+If you’re seeking a pet loan for help with vet bills, know that these loans have a fixed term, meaning that you have to repay them within an agreed-upon period.
+The other terms of the loan typically vary by lender and your financial situation.

 Average cost to take care of a pet

-The average cost of taking care of a pet will depend on a number of factors.
-Among them are the type of pet you own, the size of that pet and the environment in which you raise the pet.
-If you want a purebred dog or puppy, you may want to look into puppy financing or dog financing, which can help with the high cost of buying purebred dogs.
+The average cost of caring for a pet will depend on factors like the type of animal, the size of that pet and the environment in which you raise the pet.

 Reasons to take out a pet loan

-If your pet needs surgery or major treatments, the bills can be astronomical, and most vets won’t offer in-house financing for your vet bills.
-This can cause an issue if you can’t afford to pay out of pocket, or you may not have enough room on your credit cards to finance them that way.
+The bills can be astronomical if your pet needs surgery or major treatments.
+Most vets won’t offer in-house financing for your vet bills.
+This can cause an issue if you can’t afford to pay out of pocket or if you don’t have enough room on your credit cards to finance them.

 Alternative financing options

-If pet surgery financing expenses are piling up, a pet loan isn’t the only way you can get help with vet bills.
-Depending on the circumstances, alternative financing options can be just as useful as a pet loan.
-You may be able to:
+If you need help financing your pet’s medical bills or you want to purchase a service or emotional support animal, a pet loan is not the only option.
+Depending on the circumstances, alternative financing options can be just as useful as a pet loan:

-- Pay with credit: Another financing option is to pay for medical expenses with a credit card, but it can be risky for a number of reasons.
-Using credit will allow you to pay for the high costs of vet bills over time, but the average credit card interest rate is over 17%, which means you’re going to be paying a lot of interest with this method unless you have a credit card with a low interest rate.
+- Credit: Using credit allows you to pay for the high costs of vet bills or service dog training over time.
+However, the average credit card interest rate is about 16%, which means you will be paying a lot of interest with this method unless you have a credit card with a low or introductory zero interest rate.

-- Vet schools or low-cost vet options: If you can’t find a non-profit that can help, try looking into vet schools or low-cost vet clinics.
-Vet schools often have affordable clinics associated with them, and your pet can often get the treatment it needs at a fraction of the cost quoted by other clinics.
-Some areas — rural or low income areas, for example — are serviced by low-cost vet options, which can also greatly reduce the cost of your pet’s treatment if you qualify.
+- Vet schools or low-cost vet options: Vet schools often have affordable clinics that allow students to practice, so your pet can often get the treatment it needs at a fraction of the cost quoted by other clinics.
+Some areas may also have low-cost vet options.

 The bottom line